 L’Oréal: Building accessibility through design guidelines — and going even further

-When they learned how low vision and cognitive-impaired customers use the website, they set out to raise awareness within the company.
-They adopted the industry-standard Web Content Accessibility Guidelines (WCAG) to improve the website experience.
-And they partnered with an agency that specialises in this topic to help implement the guidelines across the business.
+When L'Oréal learned how low vision and cognitive-impaired customers use the website, it set out to raise awareness within the company.
+The brand adopted the industry-standard Web Content Accessibility Guidelines (WCAG) to improve the website experience.
+And it partnered with an agency that specializes in this topic to help implement the guidelines across the business.

 With the basic foundations in place, the product team took it one step further by layering on additional features.
-For example, they now offer accessibility controls in the website navigation menu, so people can select certain settings based on their needs.
+For example, L'Oréal now offers accessibility controls in the website navigation menu, so people can select certain settings based on their needs.

 The first feature is high-contrast mode.
 This removes background images and allows people to view the site in a strong white-on-black contrast, making it easier to read and focus on the content:

 The team also added an option to deactivate animations to reveal a static header image on the page instead.
 This can help people with vestibular disorders, for whom motion can cause dizziness, headaches, and nausea.

 “After several tests and user surveys, all results are very positive and encourage us to go further,” continues Cunche.
 “With knowledge comes responsibility, and only then can we create a better digital experience — for everyone.”